MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 ## Create a table controller for a SQL table

 The default repository uses Entity Framework Core.
-Creating a table controller is a three step process:
+Creating a table controller is a three-step process:

 1. Create a model class for the data model.
 1. Add the model class to the `DbContext` for your application.